NHSDigital/bcss-notifications/docs/access-aws-lambdas.md

 8. Use the search bar on this page to find the specific Lambda function you are working on.
    Currently, our Lambda functions are named:

+   - bcss-comms-batch-notification-processor-[preprod/prod]
-   - bcss-s3-to-lambda-trigger
+   - bcss-comms-callback-simulator-[preprod/prod]
-   - bcss_notify_callback
+   - bcss-comms-message-status-handler-[preprod/prod]
-   - bcss-lambda-s3-oracle
+   - bcss-comms-healthcheck-[preprod/prod]